 Tingling or feeling of being "asleep" of fingers or toes (paresthesia) is common and not a reason to discontinue the medication.

 High altitude travel itself maybe hazardous for those with lung disease.

 Many travelers report that carbonated beverages taste flat while they take Diamox.

 This medicine has been found to cause a number of side effects such as: headache, fatigue, allergic reactions, nausea, vomiting, blood cell changes, high or low blood sugar, numbness and tingling of the extremities, urinary problems such as crystals in the urine.
 If you experience these symptoms, contact a doctor and discontinue the medicine.

-Take one 500 mg controlled release capsule once a day or one 250 mg tablet every 12 hours.
+Take one 125 mg tablet twice a day.
 Begin this medicine 24 hours before arriving at high altitude and continue for 48 hours while at high altitude.
 You may continue taking Diamox up to 48 hours longer if your symptoms indicate the need for additional pills.

 BE SURE TO READ ALL THE PRESCRIBING INFORMATION PROVIDED BY YOUR PHARMACY!